arendtio/module.sh-website/content/home/reasons.md

 Module.sh solves the issue by isolating every module within its own Sub-Shell.
 That way you can keep using global variable names, as global gets limited to your module.

+## Compatibility

+Did you know that a simple statement like `echo "Error Message" >/dev/stderr` is not POSIX compliant? (/dev/stderr is not part of POSIX)

+Similar to e.g. Javascript, shell code is supposed to run on a variety of different operating systems and shells.
+Therefore, reusing high quality modules and improving the quality of existing ones is quite helpful and makes the life easier.